ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 # Name form

 Names are formed using Port-Prefix Naming ({{SVCB}} Section 2.3).
-For example, a DNS server with the name "dns1.example.com", listening (unusually) on non-default port number 5353, would be represented as `_5353._dns.dns1.example.com.`.
+For example, a DNS service identified by the name "dns1.example.com" and (unusually) the non-default port number 5353 would be represented as `_5353._dns.dns1.example.com.`.

 # Applicable existing SvcParamKeys